 The Tastes and Traditions Tour from Devour Tours is a comprehensive exploration of some of Portugal’s most iconic dishes, both sweet: Pastel de Nata, Bola de Berlim, and Pao de Deus, and savoury: Bacalhau a Bras, Arroz de Marisco (seafood rice), Bifana (pork sandwich), as well as various other cured meats and drinks.
 It’s amazing value for what you get, and the tour includes several local culinary institutions on its itinerary.
 When booking directly, you’ll also get it much cheaper than if you use Get Your Guide or Viator.
 And if neither of those take your fancy, then also consider checking out…

-1) the Undiscovered Lisbon Food & Wine Tour, which focuses on the neighbourhoods of Baixa and Mouraria.
+1) if you want a private food tour then check out the Undiscovered Lisbon Food & Wine Tour, which focuses on the neighbourhoods of Baixa and Mouraria.
 This will likely appeal most to those interested in the influence of Portugal’s colonies on its modern-day food culture.
 For visitors who value flexibility you can choose between several different start times throughout the day, from morning until night.

 or…